 Gateways

-Gateways are a crucial component of the Solace Agent Mesh framework and provide the user interface to the Solace Agent Mesh that controls the system persona.
-Gateways provide the following functions:
+Gateways are a crucial component of the Solace Agent Mesh framework that expose the agent mesh to external systems through various protocols.
+Built on a common base gateway architecture, they provide the following functions:

 - serve as the primary interface between Solace Agent Mesh and the outside world

-- manage the flow of information in and out of the system, ensuring secure and efficient communication
+- manage the flow of information in and out of the system through the A2A protocol

 Key Functions